Agent Skills: Project Init

 1. Read the design document, requirements, or user description

-2. Identify: project name, language/framework, key modules, data sources, deployment model
+2. Identify: project name, project type, primary artifacts, key modules, tooling/runtime, and deployment or operating model

 3. Ask clarifying questions if critical info is missing:

-• What is the primary language and package manager?
+• What is the primary language/runtime and package manager, if applicable?

 • Is there a design doc or spec to follow?